Soccer-Fans brace for politically charged U.S.-Iran match at World Cup

 "Qatar is conducting the same censorship system as what is going on in Iran ...
 Also FIFA is to take the blame," she told Reuters about being stopped by stadium security for her attire.

-Hila Yadegar, 37, plans to be at the match to show support for protesters even though she and her husband were both briefly held by stadium guards at the Iran-Wales match and despite voicing similar unease over security in the Gulf Arab state.
+Hila Yadegar, 37, plans to be at the match to show support for protesters even though she and her husband were both briefly held by stadium guards at the Iran-Wales match and despite voicing similar unease over security in Qatar.

 "I put a chair behind our room in the hotel even though it was locked," said Yadegar, who works in a hospital in Canada.

-The Qatar official, when asked about fans' security concerns and complaints over restrictions, said authorities would ensure every match at the World Cup is "safe and welcoming for all spectators".
+The Qatar official, when asked about security concerns and complaints over restrictions, said authorities would ensure all matches are "safe and welcoming for all spectators".

 Items that "could increase tensions and risk the safety of fans" would not be permitted at stadiums, the official said.

-Politics have spilled into the tournament, the first held in a Middle East country, with the Iran team facing pressure to side with protesters.
+Gulf Arab monarchies, including Qatar, do not tolerate domestic dissent and protests are rare in the region.

-Iran players declined to sing the national anthem in their first game against England, which they lost 6-2.
-They sang the anthem ahead of their second match, a 2-0 win over Wales.
+Under pressure to publicly support protesters at home, the Iran team declined to sing the national anthem in their first game against England, which they lost 6-2.
+But they sang the anthem ahead of their second match, a 2-0 win over Wales.

 After Friday's victory an Iranian fan in a T-shirt with an image of Supreme Leader Ayatollah Ali Khamenei and Qassem Soleimani - a top Iranian general killed by a U.S. drone strike in 2020 - chanted over fans voicing support for protesters.